Bot-detector/bot_detector/README.md

 ## Definitions
 - **Business logic**: the rules that determine how the domain behaves; validations, decisions, orchestration of use-cases, state transitions, etc.
 - **Plumbing**: transport/infrastructure glue (HTTP routing, request parsing, wiring dependencies) that carries inputs to the correct business logic and returns the result.
-- **Feature**: a cohesive capability (feedback reporting, player scraping, proxy rotation, etc.) that owns its domain rules, DTOs, ports, and integrations.
+- **Feature**: a cohesive capability (feedback reporting, player scraping, proxy rotation, etc.) that owns its domain rules, ~~DTOs~~ structs, ports, and integrations.
 Each feature lives inside a component so it can be reused by multiple bases/projects without duplication.
+- **Models** = SQLAlchemy ORM classes mapped to concrete tables (live under `components/bot_detector/database/**/models`).
+Only the persistence layer (repositories/adapters that talk to storage) should touch them.
+- **Structs** = Pydantic data shapes (requests/responses/contracts) shared across components/bases; they live under `components/bot_detector/structs` and replace the old “DTO” term.

 ## Working Standards
 - **Components** encapsulate each feature’s business logic plus adapters, and may depend on other components/libraries only.